 Explanatory: In times of limited resources, funding agencies may prefer to support organizations that implement educational programs with evidence of impacting knowledge, skills, or behaviors.

-OBJECTIVE A.2: Mississippi agriculture producers and stakeholders will implement practices or behaviors that enhance agricultural productivity and/or profitability.
+A.2.2.
+STRATEGY: Alcorn State University Agriculture Program will deliver research or evidence-based practices and programs to Mississippi's agricultural producers and stakeholders.
+Output: Number of programs and events related to the viability of agriculture delivered as a direct teaching exposure.